grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 +++

 ## Introduction
-In this post, we'll uncover an elegant algorithm and create a tiny first-person "game" with Rust.
+On first glance, making a first person game without an engine or a graphics API seems like an almost impossible task.
+In this post I'll show you how to do that even without Rust's standard library using an algorithm called ray casting.

-My goal here is to show how something that looks complicated can be broken down into simple pieces.
-If I've done my job right, it should feel like you've *discovered* how to make the game.
+My goal here is to show how something that looks complicated can be broken down into simple pieces, and if I've done my job right, it should feel like you've *discovered* how the game works.

 First, we'll explore how the algorithm behind the game works, then we'll write it out line by line.
+Afterwards, we'll take a second look at the code to add some features and optimize it for size.
-I tried to make this as accessible as possible but a healthy understanding of programming as well as Rust and trigonometry will help.
+I've tried to make this as accessible as and friendly as possible but a healthy understanding of programming as well as Rust and basic geometry will help.

 Here's a quick preview of what we'll be making:

 {{< loopingvideopreview src="preview.webm" type="video/webm" scale=2 >}}

-My first experience with games like this (though I didn't know at the time), was in middle school with games like {{< newtabref href="https://www.ticalc.org/archives/files/fileinfo/360/36062.html" >}}zDoom{{</ newtabref >}} on my calculator.
-ZDoom (while probably not as fun as {{< newtabref href="https://www.ticalc.org/archives/files/fileinfo/336/33606.html" >}}snake{{</ newtabref >}}), was fascinating to me because it could (kind of) create the illusion of perspective, something I thought only "real" games could do.
+My first experience with games like this (though I didn't know at the time), was in middle school with games like {{< newtabref href="https://www.ticalc.org/archives/files/fileinfo/360/36062.html" >}}zDoom{{</ newtabref >}} on my calculator. zDoom (while not actually that fun), was fascinating to me because it could (kind of) create the illusion of depth and perspective, something I thought only "real" games could do.

-{{< figure src="zdoom.png" position="center" >}}
+{{< imgproc "zdoom.png" Resize 250x center />}}

 zDoom was only an imitation of the original game Doom, in reality, it was much closer to Doom's predecessor, Wolfenstein 3D.

 ### Wolfenstein 3D
-Most articles and videos about ray casting start with Wolfenstein 3D, and for good reason.
 Famously, {{< newtabref href="https://en.wikipedia.org/wiki/Wolfenstein_3D" >}}Wolfenstein 3D{{</ newtabref >}}, released in 1992, was one of the first 3D first-person games to run on consumer PCs.
 Back then, computers didn't have hardware 3D acceleration, let alone dedicated graphics cards, so how was this done?